Cash App Review: Key Takeaways

 Pricing

-On the cash-management side of the business, there are fees in some situations.
-For example, instant deposits cost anywhere from 0.5% to 1.75% of the transaction amount.
-Standard deposits are free.
-ATM withdrawals are $2.50 each unless the account receives a monthly direct deposit of at least $300.
-And Cash App does not reimburse fees charged by the ATM itself.
+On the banking side, instant deposits cost between 0.5% and 1.75% of the transaction amount, while standard deposits are free.
+ATM withdrawals are $2.50 unless you receive at least $300 in monthly direct deposits.
+Cash App does not reimburse ATM fees charged by other providers.

 Margin